ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch04.md

-- An improved lottery ticket hypothesis algorithm that finds smaller networks that match the performance of a larger network exactly: Vivek Ramanujan et al., â€œWhatâ€™s Hidden in a Randomly Weighted Neural Network?â€?
+- An improved lottery ticket hypothesis algorithm that finds smaller networks that match the performance of a larger network exactly: Vivek Ramanujan et al., â€œWhat's Hidden in a Randomly Weighted Neural Network?â€?
 (2020), <https://arxiv.org/abs/1911.13299>.

 \